HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Introduction

-In this paper, we propose the Hessian Robust Quantization (HeRo-Q) algorithm, a novel quantization framework.
-Instead of directly minimizing quantization error, HeRo-Q reconstructs the weight space via a synergistic joint transformation strategy.
-Specifically, the diagonal smoothing component actively compresses the Hessian's spectral radius to tame the outlier curvature, while the learnable orthogonal rotation redistributes quantization noise across dimensions to minimize its alignment with high-sensitivity directions.
+A key explanation for this degradation lies in the geometric structure of the LLM loss landscape—particularly the ill-conditioned nature of its Hessian matrix \cite{DBLP:journals/corr/abs-2304-01089,DBLP:conf/nips/HeNPSH24,DBLP:conf/iclr/An000W25}.
+Specifically, the Hessian spectrum of LLMs is highly non-uniform: a few directions exhibit very large eigenvalues (i.e., high curvature), while most directions have near-zero eigenvalues (i.e., flat regions).
+This strong anisotropy makes the model exquisitely sensitive to tiny perturbations along high-curvature directions.
+Because low-bit rounding errors generally contain components across many coordinate directions, even a small overall error norm can lead to substantial loss increase when a non-negligible component is projected onto high-curvature directions, as shown in Figure \ref{fig:loss_landscape_geometry}. \begin{mdframed}[leftline=true, rightline=false, topline=false, bottomline=false, linewidth=2.5pt, linecolor=magenta!50, backgroundcolor=gray!10] Therefore, the central challenge for stable low-bit quantization is to construct a coordinate system in which rounding errors are less amplified by high-curvature directions. \end{mdframed} In this paper, we propose Hessian Robust Quantization (HeRo-Q), a curvature-aware PTQ framework.
+Instead of directly minimizing quantization error, HeRo-Q performs quantization in a Hessian-conditioned coordinate system.
+Diagonal smoothing suppresses sharp effective-curvature directions, while learnable orthogonal rotation redistributes quantization noise away from sensitive directions.
 By decoupling these geometric roles, HeRo-Q effectively lowers the model's worst-case sensitivity to quantization perturbations.
-Importantly, HeRo-Q requires no changes to model architecture or activation functions—it introduces only a lightweight, learnable linear transformation on weights, making it fully compatible with existing PTQ pipelines for fast and effective quantization, shown in Figure \ref{fig:HeRoq method}.
+Importantly, HeRo-Q requires no changes to model architecture or activation functions—it introduces only a lightweight, learnable linear transformation on weights, making it fully compatible with existing PTQ pipelines for fast and effective quantization, shown in Figure \ref{fig:heroq_method}.

-Our contributions are as follows: (1) We establish a theoretical connection between quantization robustness and Hessian spectral properties from the perspective of loss landscape geometry, and propose the HeRo-Q algorithm accordingly; (2) HeRo-Q applies only a single learnable matrix multiplication before quantization, incurring negligible extra computational cost; (3) In experiments, HeRo-Q consistently outperforms state-of-the-art PTQ methods (e.g., GPTQ, AWQ, SpinQuant) on both Llama and Qwen model families.
-It achieves superior language modeling and reasoning accuracy under different quantization configurations with low inference cost.
+Our contributions are as follows: (1) We establish a theoretical connection between quantization robustness and curvature-weighted loss from the perspective of loss landscape geometry, and propose the HeRo-Q algorithm accordingly.
+(2) HeRo-Q applies a lightweight learnable transformation before quantization, incurring negligible additional inference overhead after offline fusion; (3) In experiments, HeRo-Q achieves the best or near-best performance across most evaluated settings compared with state-of-the-art PTQ methods (e.g., GPTQ, AWQ, SpinQuant) on both Llama and Qwen model families.